Mount Madja-as

 Mount Madja-as is the highest peak on the island of Panay and Western Visayas region in the Philippines, second highest mountain in the entire Visayas, after Mount Kanlaon on Negros.
-With an elevation of 6,946 ft above sea level, making it 61st-highest peak of an island in the world and the 9th-most prominent mountain in the Philippines.
+With an elevation of 6,946 ft above sea level, it is the 61st-highest peak of an island in the world and the 9th-most prominent mountain in the Philippines.
 The mountain is most famous for its crown shyness forest, mossy forest, sea of clouds and rich for its diverse flora and fauna and 14 waterfalls down to its slopes.
 Located in Culasi, Antique, dominating the landscape for miles around as far as 76 kilometers, the view of the mountain is still visible from Kalibo, Aklan, overlooking to the southwest.